Lautauro/mendotran-whatsapp-bot/README.md

 .closeCommand(); // Add command to list
 ```

-It is very important not to forget to add "closeCommand" at the end, otherwise the command will not be recognised by the bot.
+It's very important not to forget to add **".closeCommand()"** at the end, otherwise the command will not be recognised by the bot.

 <div align="center">
 <img src="./docs/diagram-command.png">